mighty-gerbils/gerbil/doc/reference/std/interface.md

 (B-f b ...)
 ```

-### Use unchecked methods when you know the exact type and satisfy the contract
+### You may use unchecked methods when you know the exact type and satisfy the contract

 If you know the exact type of an instance and you satisfy the contract,
 you can elide the cast and contract checks by calling the unchecked method